-Immerse Yourself in a Culture while Learning Spanish, Photography, or Surfing
+Immerse Yourself Learning Spanish, Photography, or Surfing

-The Growing Market for Experiential Vacations
+The Growing Trend Towards Experiential Vacations

 Costa Rica has been an increasingly popular destination for American travelers and transplants for more than a decade.
 The peaceful nation’s 34 parks and reserves make it a nature-lover’s dream.
-The landscape from one side of the small country to the other is diverse, with volcanic mountain ranges, rain forests, fertile valleys dotted with coffee plantations--and of course the warm waters of both the Pacific and the Caribbean.
+The landscape from one side of the small country to the other is diverse, with volcanic mountain ranges, rain forests, fertile valleys dotted with coffee plantations—and of course the warm waters of both the Pacific and the Caribbean.